jun1okamura/A-Qualitative-Overview-of-Semiconductor-Costs/README.md

 Let’s plot the relationship between net gross (considering yield) and chip size.

 This graph illustrates that when the chip size is sufficiently small, the net gross is inversely proportional to the chip size.
 However, as the chip size increases, the net gross gradually decreases due to the impact of yield.
 Therefore, if the goal is to enhance chip functionality by increasing its size, it may be more advantageous to reduce the chip size by advancing to the next generation of scaling.

+### Intel's Tick-Tock Strategy
+This trend can be observed in Intel's chip size data.

+At that time, Intel followed a strategy known as "Tick-Tock," in which they alternated between architectural changes and process node advancements.
+The strategy involved updating the architecture using an older process node, and then moving to a smaller process while maintaining the same architecture.
+This approach meant that while adding new features on an older process node increased chip size and cost, it minimized yield risks when introducing a new architecture.
+Once the newer process stabilized, Intel would reduce the chip size of the new architecture, thereby lowering costs and maximizing profits.
+(This strategy has since been revised.)

+### Nvidia's Strategy
+Nvidia, in contrast, has employed a different approach to maintain its dominance in the AI-driven GPU market.

+As the trend clearly indicates, Nvidia consistently pushes chip sizes to the reticle limit, aiming to integrate the maximum number of transistors possible with each generation.
+Naturally, this leads to lower yields and higher chip costs.
+However, since they hold a dominant market position, they can command high prices and continue to drive performance forward.
+For example, the H100 is reportedly priced around USD 40K, which is significantly higher than the estimated wafer cost of USD 12K for 5nm technology.
+This means that even with only one viable chip per wafer, the business remains profitable.

+>[!TIP]
+>GPUs generally feature a highly parallel circuit design, allowing for the inclusion of redundant circuits that can be switched in to tolerate some level of defects.
+With careful design of these redundant circuits, yield can be further improved.

 ## Understanding the Semiconductor Business
 In this discussion, we’ve explored the cost trends associated with semiconductor scaling.
 Despite 65 years of Moore’s Law holding true, and the continuous advancement of scaling technology, the associated costs are also on the rise.
 For a semiconductor business utilizing advanced manufacturing technology to be sustainable, it’s vital to develop markets that require high-volume production and can accommodate chips that withstand pricing pressures.